 Min engraved detail

 We recommend these minimum measurements for details like embossing or engraving, based on printer resolution.

 Multiple Escape Hole Diameter

 4.0 mm diameter

 Hollow parts of your product are filled in with a waxy support material, which is melted out before we ship your product.
 If escape holes are not large enough, this wax will remain inside the product.
 Models with only one escape hole may be printed as PITA (Print it Anyway), although we cannot guarantee all the wax will be cleaned from the part.
-We recommend placing escape holes on opposite ends of hallow cavities and on surfaces that are less visable.
+We recommend placing escape holes on opposite ends of hollow cavities and on surfaces that are less visible.